priyanka-manwani/LRUCache/README.md

 # LRUCache
-LRUCache code with REST APIs
+LRUCache code with REST APIs.
 Assumptions : Built as a service, so exceptions are returned to the client

 Uses HashMap and Doubly LinkedList.